View Bruce Thomas's Obituary on Columbian.com and share memories

 He loved watching high school basketball, clam digging, fishing, camping with family and friends.
 He also enjoyed NASCAR, baseball and was always up for a competitive game of cards.

-Bruce was a member of Good Shepherd Lutheran Church, Elks, , Moose, Eagles and the Berlin U.S. Military Veterans Association.
+Bruce was a member of Good Shepherd Lutheran Church, Elks, VFW, Moose, Eagles and the Berlin U.S. Military Veterans Association.
 He enjoyed his winters in Apache Junction, AZ for the past eight seasons.

 Bruce is survived by his wife of 56 years, Karen of Brush Prairie; son, Pat Thomas (Caryn) of Battle Ground; daughter, Tammy Schwanz (Ken) of Brush Prairie; grandchildren, Seth Thomas (Josalin), Trevor Schwanz, Kyle Thomas (Victoria), Lucas Schwanz, Leah Thomas Pinacho (Felipe), all of Vancouver, Beca Thomas of Battle Ground; and great-granddaughter, Kinsley Thomas of Vancouver.